Corruption in local government: Education

-Lower levels of education which are often caused by poverty are seen as a factor that encourages corrupt government practices.
+Lower levels of education, which are often caused by poverty, are seen as a factor that encourages corrupt government practices.
 Those with less education are not as informed as to how the government works or what rights they have under the government.
-It is easier for corrupt office-holders to conceal corrupt activities from a poorly educated public.
-Uneducated citizens are less likely to be aware of corruption in local governments or how to stop it, and therefore, corruption is able to remain and spread.
+This makes it easier for corrupt office-holders to conceal corrupt activities from a poorly educated public since they are less likely to be aware of corruption in local governments or how to stop it.
 Without some kind of political awareness, citizens will not know which candidates to elect that are honest or dishonest or other ways to prevent corruption from taking place in their local governments.
 This often leads municipalities to be continually governed by one or more corrupt local officials, who use patronage or nepotistic practices to stay in office or keep influence in the government for long periods of time.
 When local political leaders are less educated, they will be less likely to find legitimate ways to make the municipality well-structured, productive, and successful.

 Political culture of municipality

-Many local governments have an established political culture with certain expectations and practices that often determine what is seen as acceptable and not acceptable in local politics.
-In municipalities with an undeveloped or underdeveloped political culture, accountability and legitimacy are usually low and principles of ethics in government are not established.
-This can encourage corruption to take hold in the local government because citizens do not know what is considered corrupt, and local officials are not afraid to be corrupt because of the low accountability.
-In some places the local governments have been corrupt for so long that the citizens think that is how it is supposed to work because that is all they have been exposed to.
-Long periods of political instability will also lead to corruption in the government because people are unsure of how the government should operate, and thus do not know what practices are corrupt or how to stop them if they are corrupt.
+Many local governments have an established political culture with certain expectations about what behaviors are acceptable in local politics.
+In municipalities with an underdeveloped political culture, accountability and legitimacy are usually low and principles of ethics in government are not well established.
+This can allow corruption to persist because citizens may not recognize it, and local officials are not afraid to use this to their advantage.
+Research suggests that when corrupt behavior becomes socially normalized within a community, citizens may accept it as normal because it is all they have been exposed to.
+Long periods of political instability will also lead to corruption because people are unsure of how the government should operate, and thus do not know what practices are corrupt or how to stop them.